ixdat/ixdat/docs/source/technique_docs/ec_ms.rst

 The main class for EC-MS data is the ECMSMeasurement.

-It comes with the :ref:`EC-MS plotter <ec_ms-plotter>` which makes EC-MS plots like this one:
+It comes with the :ref:`EC-MS plotter <ecms-plotter>` which makes EC-MS plots like this one:

 .. figure:: ../figures/ec_ms_annotated.svg
     :width: 600